 How Long Does It Take to Open a Business Bank Account?

 Processing times vary significantly depending on the bank, your company structure, and how complete your documentation is.
-Here is a realistic breakdown:
+Banks do not publish processing times, so the ranges below are typical outcomes from applications we have assisted with:

 The number one cause of delays is incomplete documentation.
 If the bank requests additional information, each round-trip typically adds 1-2 weeks.
 Preparing everything upfront using the document checklist above is the best way to minimise your timeline.